singularityware/singularityware.github.io/index.md

    <img style="max-width:900px" src="/assets/img/diagram/singularity-2.4-flow.png">
 </a>

 It's pretty simple.
 You can make and customize containers locally, and then run them on your shared resource.
-As of version 2.3, you can even import Docker image content without sudo permissions.
+As of version 2.3, you can even pull Docker image layers into a new Singularity image without sudo permissions.
 Singularity also allows you to leverage the resources of whatever host you are on.
 This includes HPC interconnects, resource managers, file systems, GPUs and/or accelerators, etc. Singularity does this by enabling several key facets:

 * Encapsulation of the environment
 * Containers are image based